618developer/Docker-Spring-Demo/README.md

 # Docker-Spring-Demo
-A simple spring boot api hello world running in docker for Java 1.8
+A simple spring boot api hello world running in docker for Java 1.8.
+The class with all the action is in the Controllers dir, Printing.java.
+The other directories and classes are there for instructional purpose of showing a "cleaner" architecture for a simple rest api app.
+They can be ignored for now.
 > https://spring.io/guides/gs/spring-boot-docker/

 # Run Locally